 Definition of Dividend

-Different Forms / Types of Dividends
+Different Forms of Dividends

 Advantages of Paying Dividends

-The investors are more interested in a company that pays stable dividends.
+Investors are more interested in a company that pays stable dividends.
 This assures them of a reliable source of earnings, even if the market price of the share dips.